equinusocio/astorinomattia.com/src/blog/css-stacking-context-made-easy.md

     	<div class="One"></div>
     </div>

+Here the visual representation of these two boxes, seen from the `CSS` point of view:

 ![Side view of a visual representation of the CSS stacking-context](/images/uploads/z-index-side.svg)

 Are you still there?
 Now, follow me.